Organization Development & Change

 - Gain skills to work across all levels of human systems

-- Understand operational and strategic functions of HR
+- Understand operational and strategic functions of an organization

 For the MA: